breadbread1984/ai-task-home-test/README.md

 #### top-p

 Top-p sets all logits except the largest several logits to -inf.
 The largest several logits takes account for a user defined percent **p**.
 This logit warper also narrows the choice of sampled tokens.

+## answer to question 3

+- template-based prompt: Use a fix leading system prompt which states how the LLM should process the user given prompt.

+- rule-based prompt: Define a fixed rule in leading system prompt on how to deal with user given prompt.

+- machine learning-based prompt: This kind of prompt is more commonly known as p-tuning or soft prompting.
+This method trains a leading embedding sequence as the prefix of user's embedding sequence to achieve certain behaviors.

+### hard prompt (template-based prompt & ruled-based prompt)

+#### pros

+- no finetuning. save time for training

+-

+#### cons

+### soft prompt

+#### pros

+#### cons

 # Pantheon Lab Programming Assignment